Facebook Pixel Guide - Fixing Common Errors

 This means that your pixel is very new and you still need to wait from a few hours to see the pixel data in the Events Manager.
 If your site is new and there’s no traffic, you'll need to get your team onboard and browse through the site yourselves to get the pixel to register traffic!
 On the Pixel Helper, a green check like the one below indicates that it’s working.

-We hope this article has given you some insight into the setting up of your Facebook pixel, and provided some solutions regarding how to troubleshoot some of the most common issues.
+We hope this article has given you some insight into the setting up of your Facebook pixel, and provided some solutions regarding how to troubleshoot a few of the most common issues.

 If you have any questions about the Facebook pixel, please don't hesitate in reaching out to us or consulting their own help text.